grpc-ecosystem/grpc-gateway/docs/_docs/customizingyourgateway.md

 ```

 ## Error handler
-The gateway uses two different error handlers for non-streaming requests:

- * `runtime.HTTPError` is called for errors from backend calls
- * `runtime.OtherErrorHandler` is called for errors from parsing and routing client requests

-To override all error handling for a `*runtime.ServeMux`, use the
+To override error handling for a `*runtime.ServeMux`, use the
-`runtime.WithProtoErrorHandler` serve option.

-Alternatively, you can override the global default `HTTPError` handling by
-setting `runtime.GlobalHTTPErrorHandler` to a custom function, and override
-the global default `OtherErrorHandler` by setting `runtime.OtherErrorHandler`
-to a custom function.

-You should not set `runtime.HTTPError` directly, because that might break
-any `ServeMux` set up with the `WithProtoErrorHandler` option.
+`runtime.WithErrorHandler` option.
+This will configure all unary error
+responses to pass through this error handler.

 See https://mycodesmells.com/post/grpc-gateway-error-handler for an example
 of writing a custom error handler function.
+Note that this post targets
+the v1 release of the gateway, and you no longer assign to `HTTPError` to
+configure an error handler.

 ## Stream Error Handler
 The error handler described in the previous section applies only